 Running is the most accessible sport in the world.
 The only thing you truly need is a good pair of shoes.
 Everything else is optional — but the right extras make the difference between a 2-week experiment and a lasting habit.

-This kit is built around the ASICS Gel-Cumulus — one of the most reliable, well-cushioned beginner running shoes available.
+This kit is built around the ASICS Gel-Cumulus 26 — one of the most reliable, well-cushioned beginner running shoes available.
 Proper shoes prevent the knee, ankle, and shin pain that kills most new running habits in the first month.
-Add anti-blister socks, an anti-chafe stick, and a way to carry water, and you have everything you need for your first 5K.
+Add anti-blister socks, an anti-chafe stick, and a handheld water bottle, and you have everything you need for your first 5K.

 Runner tip: start with a run/walk program (run 1 minute, walk 2) for the first three weeks.
 Your cardiovascular system adapts faster than your tendons — building up slowly prevents injury.